mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Such a spectrum is in is broadly in line with LOA interpretation,

 PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
 NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

-#### Design patterns as a intermediate-level, pedagogical framework (compared to computational thinking)

-This direction of the findings of the last chapter, support findings on design patterns in other contexts as a middle ground between abstract CT concepts and more concrete techniques.

-    In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
-Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
-20]

-Such an interpretation is adopted by Eriksson and colleagues using gameplay design patterns with young people [-@eriksson_using_2019] which drew inspiration from the value of design patterns as a form of "intermediate-level concept" as advocated by fellow researchers as a way of sharing results of research [@barendregt_intermediate-level_2018].

-An interpretation of the abstract / concrete spectrum here in research on design patterns in computing education is on the practicality of application.

-In this research, I conceptualised such less practical abstraction as that represented by Wing's interpretation of computational thinking.

 <!-- **In terms of recommendations for researchers / practitioners of an intermediate framework:** -->